 So what exactly is duty-free and how can it save you?

 If you’ve traveled on a cruise before, or been to an international airport, you’ve likely seen the bright signs for duty-free shopping.
 Inside these stores is like a trip to a sinner’s paradise.
-You’ll find fancy jewelry, alcohol, cigarettes, perfumes, chocolates, and more, often for considerably cheaper than what’s available at home.
+You’ll find fancy jewelry, alcohol, cigarettes, perfumes, chocolates, and more.

 At customs, you must declare everything of value that you are bringing back to the United States — including things you bought in duty-free shops.

 In most cases (there are all sorts of caveats), you are allowed up to $800 per person in goods before being charged duties on the amount.
-Duty amounts vary based on what the item(s) you are bringing and the amount of goods you are bringing in.
-However, for most items, they run 3% for the first $1,000 over the $800 allowance.
+Duty amounts vary based on what item(s) you are bringing and the amount of goods you are bringing in.
+However, for many items, they run 3% for the first $1,000 over the $800 allowance.

 There are exceptions for alcohol and cigarettes.